 - Your local area or destination's reputation or public perception can be negatively affected, leading to reduced trade.

 - The time period required for physical recovery and redevelopment of key destination and business infrastructure can be significant.
 This can lead to long-term reduction of earnings, requiring decisions about cost reduction and business viability.

-- Your duty of care may mean that you will need to shelter visitors and staff during, and immediately after, a major emergency.
+- Your duty of care may mean that you will need to shelter and feed visitors and staff during, and immediately after, a major emergency.

 - Full service levels or business opening hours may not be achievable.

 - Other key attractions in your region may be closed due to limited staffing.

 - Your key suppliers may not have a full staff roster which can impact production and deliveries.

 - Limited or no access to fresh food and water or other key business supplies such as electricity.